thomasjurczyk/IT1600-Markdown-Demonstration/README.md

 ## This is a subheading.
 ### This is a subheading of the above heading.

+This is just normal text.
+While you're here, have you ever used IntelliJ or another JetBrains IDE?
+It's far and away my favorite.
+It even makes writing markdown easy with a split panel showing the editor and preview.

 **This is an unordered list of items**
 - Item 1
 - Item 2